vadimgrn/usbip-win2/README.md

 ![license](https://img.shields.io/github/license/vadimgrn/usbip-win2 "License")

 # USB/IP Client for Windows
+- Vhci driver is the goal of this project
 - **Is fully implemented**
 - Fully compatible with [USB/IP protocol](https://www.kernel.org/doc/html/latest/usb/usbip_protocol.html)
-- Works with Linux USBIP server at least for kernels 4.19 - 5.13
+- Works with Linux USBIP server at least for kernels 4.19 - 5.15
 - **Is not ready for production use**, can cause BSOD or hang
 - The driver is not signed, [Windows Test Signing Mode](https://docs.microsoft.com/en-us/windows-hardware/drivers/install/the-testsigning-boot-configuration-option) must be enabled
 - There is no "official" USB/IP client for Windows so far